 Attorney: Kim Gottschalk

 The adoption of the U.N.
-Declaration on the Rights of Indigenous Peoples (UNDRIP) will have an impact on the Organization of American States (OAS) process.
+Declaration on the Rights of Indigenous Peoples (U.N.
+DRIP) has impacted the Organization of American States (OAS) process.
 NARF also represents NCAI in this process.
-In recognition of this, the OAS held a "reflection" session in Washington, D.C. in November, 2007, to discuss that import.
-It was agreed that the UNDRIP would be used as the foundation for an OAS document, in that all the terms of the OAS document would be consistent with, or more favorable to, Indigenous rights than the UNDRIP.
+In November 2007 it was agreed that the U.N.
+DRIP would be used as the foundation for an OAS document, in that all the terms of the OAS document would be consistent with, or more favorable to, Indigenous rights than the U.N.
+DRIP.